Documentation Index

 How to export a payroll log to Hot Budget

-2. In the left-side navigation, expand the PAYROLL menu and then click Run payroll
+2. In the left-side navigation, click to expand the PAYROLL menu, then click Payroll batches

 Negative numbers